hhdevelopment/bootstrap-csstree/README.md

 # README #

-CSS Tree
+Bootstrap-treecss
-A full bootstrap and angular css implementation for tree data representation.
+A full bootstrap css implementation for tree data representation.

 ### How do I get set up? ###

 * Summary of set up
+Tree.css is based on bootstrap features.
+So add bootstrap.js, bootrap-theme.js, jquery.js.
+Optionnaly add fonts from boostrap.
+Of course you can use your favorite dependency manager, bower or npm and your favorute packager like webpack.
+Treecss is only css so no probleme for packaging.

-Add only tree.css to your project
+Finally add tree.css to your project

 * Configuration